Borg vs Restic: Painless Encrypted Backups You'll Actually Run

 forget removes the snapshot references; --prune reclaims the now-unreferenced data.
 Doing both together is the common pattern.

 4. Restore a snapshot.
-List snapshots first, then restore by ID:
+List snapshots first, then restore by ID or latest:

 restic snapshots